ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 tools needed for them - are enabling research technologies which can empower research in many fields.
-And there lies the second reason for the importance of the skills devevelopment; these research-enabling technolgies are areas in which Canada currently lags.
+And there lies the second reason for the importance of the skills devevelopment; these research-enabling technologies are areas in which Canada currently lags.
 A recent report on the
-[State of Science and Technology and Industrial R&D](http://new-report.scienceadvice.ca/assets/report/Competing_in_a_Global_Innovation_Economy_FullReport_EN.pdf) specifically calls out &ldquo;enabling technologies &rdquo;
+[State of Science and Technology and Industrial R&D](http://new-report.scienceadvice.ca/assets/report/Competing_in_a_Global_Innovation_Economy_FullReport_EN.pdf) specifically calls out &ldquo;enabling technologies&rdquo;
 as a current area of weakness for Canada which is holding high impact research in other areas back.
 Focussing on such highly transferrable skills and talent development in our research computing